 To carry out direct marketing to you, see section 12.1 for further information.

-To report aggregate information concerning usage of our websites to our advertisers.
-We normally create anonymous statistical data about browsing actions and patterns, and do not identify any individual.
+To report aggregate information concerning the usage of our websites to our advertisers.
+We normally create anonymous statistical data about browsing actions and patterns and do not identify any individual.

 10.10 Anything you have specifically consented to

 For any purpose for which we have obtained your consent to.
 We will do this only where you have a choice whether to consent or not, you have control over that data and you have had to take an affirmative step to give consent on an informed basis.

 You are not obligated to provide your personal information, however, where the information is required for us to provide you with our services/deliver your products, we may not be able to offer some/all our services without it.

 11. Period for retaining your data

 We will only retain your personal data for as long as necessary to fulfil the purposes we collected it for, including for the purposes of satisfying any legal, accounting, or reporting requirements.
 To determine the appropriate retention period for personal data, we consider the amount, nature, and sensitivity of the personal data, the potential risk of harm from unauthorised use or disclosure of your personal data, the purposes for which we process your personal data and whether we can achieve those purposes through other means, and the applicable legal requirements.